There are 38 Group of Five teams, counting UConn and Washington State, that are bowl-eligible through Week 14 of the 2025 college football season.

 How Many FBS College Football Teams Are Bowl-Eligible?

-There are 59 bowl-eligible teams in the FBS after Week 11.
-Here is a list of those teams by conference.
+There are 82 bowl-eligible teams in the FBS after the last week of the regular season.
+Here is a list of those teams by conference:

 American